TablePress/TablePress/readme.md

 **Requirements?**

-In short: WordPress 3.4 or higher, while the latest version of WordPress is always recommended.
+In short: WordPress 3.5 or higher, while the latest version of WordPress is always recommended.

-TablePress 1.0 will require WordPress 3.5!

 **Languages and Localization?**